-wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
+Worksheet 4: Figure your pass-through withholding prepayments for corporation members.
+If you have corporation members that you wish to voluntarily prepay pass-through withholding for, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-Enter your corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-Enter your corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-2 \\\\\ Add Lines 1 and 2 and enter the result.
-3 \\\ 4 Multiply Line 3 by 2.5% (.025) and enter the result.
-Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-Subtract Line 5 from Line 4 and enter the result.
+1 Enter your corporation members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
+1 2 Enter your corporation members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
+2 3 Add Lines 1 and 2 and enter the result.
+3 4 Multiply Line 3 by 2.5% (.025) and enter the result.
+4 5 Enter the amount of Illinois replacement tax investment credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+5 6 Subtract Line 5 from Line 4 and enter the result.
 6 7 Multiply Line 3 by 7% (.07) and enter the result.
-Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-9 \\\\\ 9 Subtract Line 8 from Line 7 and enter the result.
-Add Line 6 and Line 9 and enter the result.
-10 10 \\\\\ Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and 11 \\\\\ distributed to corporation members.
-Add Lines 10 and 11.
-12 12 13 Divide Line 12 by 4.
-This is the amount of each of your voluntary prepayments for corporation 13 \\\\\ members.
+7 8 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+8 9 Subtract Line 8 from Line 7 and enter the result.
+9 10 Add Line 6 and Line 9 and enter the result.
+10 11 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you and distributed to corporation members.
+11 12 Add Lines 10 and 11.
+12 13 Divide Line 12 by 4.
+This is the amount of each of your voluntary prepayments for corporation members.
+13

 Worksheet 5: Figure your own tax liability prepayments.
 If you wish to voluntarily prepay your own income and replacement tax liability, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

-Enter the amount of Illinois net income expected in the tax year.
-2 Figure your tax before credits.
+1 Enter the amount of Illinois net income expected in the tax year.
+1 2 Figure your tax before credits.
 Multiply Line 1 by 1.5% (.015).
-3 Enter the amount of recapture of investment credits expected in the tax year.
-Add Lines 2 and 3 and enter the result.
-Enter the amount of Illinois tax credits expected in the tax year as calculated on the corresponding Form IL-477.
-Enter the amount of pass-through entity withholding expected to be made on your behalf in the tax year.
-6 \\\\ 6 Enter the amount of Illinois gambling withholding shown on any Form W-2G you received.
+2 3 Enter the amount of recapture of investment credits expected in the tax year.
+3 Add Lines 2 and 3 and enter the result.
+4 4 Add Lines 2 and 3 and enter the result.
+4 5 Enter the amount of Illinois tax credits expected in the tax year as calculated on the corresponding Form IL-477.
+5 6 Enter the amount of pass-through entity withholding expected to be made on your behalf in the tax year.
+6 7 Enter the amount of Illinois gambling withholding shown on any Form W-2G you received.
 7 8 Add Lines 5 through 7 and enter the result.
-9 Subtract Line 8 from Line 4 and enter the result.
-10 \\\\\ 10 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you.
-11 Add Lines 9 and 10.
+8 9 Subtract Line 8 from Line 4 and enter the result.
+9 10 Enter the amount of surcharge from the sale of assets by gaming licensee passed-through to you.
+10 11 Add Lines 9 and 10.
+11 • 12 Divide Line 11 by 4.
+This is the amount of each of your own quarterly tax payments.
+12